 Fintech is still in its early stages but this industry will just keep on becoming relevant as more innovations are being done.
 One example is how different data points can be used to check if a Filipino without previous banking history is qualified to start using a checking account.
 As this was an example given in a World Economic Forum article, “…Mixing non-traditional and traditional data points for credit scoring, fintech innovation has been able to create a reliable alternative credit score for previously unbanked individuals.”

-Small businesses have a lot to gain from the emergence of these technologies; from being able to accept different forms of payments online, to starting a business’ credit score in the Philippines and to even getting uncollateralized loans.
+Small businesses have a lot to gain from the emergence of these technologies; from being able to accept different forms of payments online, to starting a business’ credit score in the Philippines.
 To learn more about online loans and fast business financing with First Circle you can click here.
 As this trend further develops, small businesses must remain open to possibly getting their loans or payments completely online.
 It is clear that fintech is here and consumers are beginning to take notice of it.
 Business owners must not start adapting their modes of payment to this ongoing boom.

 The current pandemic in our country has also shown the adaptability of these technologies.
 As the cashless movement continued to expand in 2019, some businesses or organizations have used this technology to accept donations for their planned effort to help our front liners.
 Now, if you want to donate, you would just scan the OR Code of the organization then transfer the money to them.
 No need for over-the-counter bank deposits or filling out those confusing bills payment slips.